rcarrata/k8s-external-secrets-role/README.md

 Kubernetes External Secrets allows you to use external secret management systems, like AWS Secrets Manager.

-This role permit to install external secrets on Openshift
+This role permit to install external secrets on Kubernetes / Openshift

 Requirements
 ===========